-- Headshots The athlete with the higher number of headshots is the winner. - Kicks The athlete with the lower number of kicks is the winner. - Last hit The athlete who delivered the last hit is the winner.
+- Headshots The athlete with the higher number of headshots is the winner. - Kicks The athlete who dealt higher damage per kick, resulting in a lower total number of kicks, is the winner. - Last hit The athlete who delivered the last hit is the winner.